vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       *width*

       *height*
          The desired dimensions of the frame, in pixels.
-Must be greater than 0.
+Must be greater than 0 and have a suitable multiple for the subsampling in format.

       *propSrc*
          A frame from which properties will be copied.
 Can be NULL.